amymcgovern/pyparrot/docs/minidronecommands.rst

 ^^^^^^^^^^^^^^^^^^^

 ``safe_takeoff(timeout)`` This is the recommended method for takeoff.
-It sends a command and then checks the sensors (via flying state) to ensure the mambo is actually taking off.
-Then it waits until the mambo is flying or hovering to return.
+It sends a command and then checks the sensors (via flying state) to ensure the minidrone is actually taking off.
+Then it waits until the minidrone is flying or hovering to return.
 It will timeout and return if the time exceeds timeout seconds.

-``safe_land(timeout)`` This is the recommended method to land the mambo.
-Sends commands until the mambo has actually reached the landed state.
+``safe_land(timeout)`` This is the recommended method to land the minidrone.
+Sends commands until the minidrone has actually reached the landed state.
 It will timeout and return if the time exceeds timeout seconds.

-``takeoff()`` Sends a single takeoff command to the mambo.
+``takeoff()`` Sends a single takeoff command to the minidrone.
 This is not the recommended method.

-``land()`` Sends a single land command to the mambo.
+``land()`` Sends a single land command to the minidrone.
 This is not the recommended method.

-``turn_on_auto_takeoff()`` This puts the mambo in throw mode.
+``turn_on_auto_takeoff()`` This puts the minidrone in throw mode.
 When it is in throw mode, the eyes will blink.

 Flying
 ^^^^^^

-``hover()`` Puts the mambo into hover mode.
+``hover()`` Puts the minidrone into hover mode.
 This is the default mode if it is not receiving commands.

-``flip(direction)`` Sends the flip command to the mambo.
+``flip(direction)`` Sends the flip command to the minidrone.
 Valid directions to flip are: front, back, right, left.

-``turn_degrees(degrees)`` Turns the mambo in place the specified number of degrees.
+``turn_degrees(degrees)`` Turns the minidrone in place the specified number of degrees.
 The range is -180 to 180.
-This can be accomplished in direct_fly() as well but this one uses the internal mambo sensors (which are not sent out right now) so it is more accurate.
+This can be accomplished in direct_fly() as well but this one uses the internal minidrone sensors (which are not sent out right now) so it is more accurate.

-``fly_direct(roll, pitch, yaw, vertical_movement, duration)`` Fly the mambo directly using the specified roll, pitch, yaw, and vertical movements.
+``fly_direct(roll, pitch, yaw, vertical_movement, duration)`` Fly the minidrone directly using the specified roll, pitch, yaw, and vertical movements.
 The commands are repeated for duration seconds.
 Note there are currently no sensors reported back to the user to ensure that these are working but hopefully that is addressed in a future firmware upgrade.
 Each value ranges from -100 to 100 and is essentially a percentage